siyasathaye/power-outage-analysis/README.md

 However, this is an **observational** dataset, not a randomized experiment.
 Therefore, we **cannot prove** that severity *causes* longer outages—we can only say that severity is **strongly associated** with longer outage duration in this data.

-### Visualization

-The figure below shows the **null distribution** of the difference in mean outage duration from the permutation test (blue bars), with the **observed statistic** (shown as a vertical red line).
-The observed value lies far in the right tail of the null distribution, which is consistent with the very small p-value.

-<iframe
-  src="assets/weather_null.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

 ---